Terminology

 1. a URL based interface.

-3. R - under development
+3. R - OrthoDB-R (opens new window)

 The documentation below is for the URL based interface.
 For the python and R interfaces, the user is referred to the links above.
+At the moment the R API is being prepared to be included in bioconductor (opens new window).

 In our implementation this means that the data can be retrieved using the following: